zmkfirmware/zmk/docs/docs/development/new-shield.md

 and automatically restart once flashing is complete.

-Alternatively, if your board supports flashing and you're not developing from within a Dockerized environment, then you can test your build with:
+Alternatively, if your board supports flashing and you're not developing from within a Dockerized environment, enable Device Firmware Upgrade (DFU) mode on your board and run the following command to test your build:

 ```
 west flash